deftio/yackbox/README.md

 <div id="chat-container"></div>
 ```

-Initialize XLite Chat in your JavaScript code by providing the container element and a callback function for message events:
+Initialize yackbox in your JavaScript code by providing the container element and a callback function for message events:
 ```javascript
 const chat = new yackbox('#chat-container', messageCallback);
 //Use the provided methods to interact with the chat control: